T-Troll/alienfx-tools/Doc/alienfx-gui.md

 "Highlight" button defines the color will be used for currently selected light - both for light grid and for physical light.
 Other assigned lights will have random colors at grid and black color for physical lights.

+"Light names on grid" enables/disables printing of the light name over grid button.
+It's useful to check all lights position.

 Then you find light position at you physical device (it's highlighted), assign it to the grid - click or click-and drag at grid zone to do it.
 Click again to remove grid sell from current light, right-click (or click-and-drag) to clear grid cell(s).
 Left-click at already assigned cell to select corresponding light (and it's device).